TheRhysFoster/Healthcare-Management-Database/README.md

 ![Staff Appointments](Docs/Staff%20Appointments.png)

 This is one example of how a query would work to retrieve a specific staff members appointments.
-Due to having the extra "Assigned Staff" column, a WITH clause was necessary to make sure all of `staff_id = 1` appointments were listed but doesn't exclude other potential staff members assigned to these appointments.
+Due to having the extra "Assigned Staff" column, a WITH clause was necessary to make sure all of `staff_id = 1` appointments were listed but doesn't exclude other potential assigned staff members.
+The most important data is shown so the staff member knows where the appointment will take place, what intervention is needed, who they'll be working with and the date / time.
+In terms of the reasons or symptoms for the appointment, that will be handled by another query when the staff want to look at the details patients and GPs provided.